 - Contact your insurance provider – You may wish to contact your insurance provider following the accident.
 Stick to the facts when talking to insurance adjusters.

-- Contact an attorney – Securing legal representation is the best way for you to secure your legal rights and get the compensation you deserve.
+- Contact a law firm – Securing legal representation is the best way for you to secure your legal rights and get the compensation you deserve.

 How Can a North Carolina Road Defect Attorney Help?

-If you or someone you love has been the victim of a road defect accident, contact the attorneys with DeMayo Law Offices, LLP for help getting the compensation you need.
+If you or someone you love has been the victim of a road defect accident, contact DeMayo Law Offices for help getting the compensation you need.
 Schedule a no-obligation case consultation by calling (877) 333-1000 today.